vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

-[Sec.
-I, Ch. v

 dice-play, drinking much water-a devotee of Visnu should avoid these.295 The Matsyapurāṇa2% provides : (vessels of) bell-metal, flesh, wine, honey, oil, telling an untruth, physical exercise, journey, sleeping by day, earning (wealth), oil-cakes, masura pulse-one should omit these twelve (on dasami).

 The restrictions on the day of fast are many, but a few are stated here: Hārīta lays 297 down: one should on a day of fasting avoid speaking with persons guilty of grave sins, heretical persons, atheists and the like and also falsehood, gambling and the like.
-The Kūrmapurāṇa provides: on the day of vrata one should not touch nor speak nor look at persons that are antyajas (untouchables) and have to live outside the village, a woman recently delivered, one guilty of grave sins and a woman in her
+The Kūrmapurāṇa provides: on the day of vrata one should not touch nor speak nor look at persons that are antyajas (untouchables) and have to live outside the village, a woman recently delivered, one guilty of grave sins and a woman in her monthly illness.

-monthly illness.
 Devala provides :298 A fast perishes (i. e. all rewards of observing it are lost) by sleep in the day, by play with dice and by sexual intercourse; but in case of great pain (or danger) a fast is not affected by drinking water (frequently).
 The Rājamārtanda lays down: a man fasting on an Ekādasi should not be guilty of telling a lie, gambling, sleeping by day and sexual intercourse.
 Hemādri (on vrata vol. I. p.
 331) quoting Matsya forbids a bath with oil on ekādasī.
 A fast is vitiated by drinking water often, by eating tāmbūla, by sleep in day time and by sexual intercourse.
 When Vyāsa299 says that flowers,

 ___ 295. शाकं मांसं मसूरांश्च पुनर्भोजनमैथुने। धूतमत्यम्बुपानं च दशम्यां वैष्णवस्त्यजेत् । १. by हे. (on काल p.
 193), का. नि. p.
 265, ए. त. p.
 56 (reads माष, probably a Bengali copyist's mistake).